Alfie5640/beta-web/README.md

 - Contributed to my Learning of version control using git / github

-- NOTE that in this porject my api endpoints are based on actions, whereas In the future, they will be revolving around resources.
+- NOTE that in this project my api endpoints are based on actions, whereas In the future, they will be revolving around resources.

 ## Structure